Body mass index: Variation in definitions of categories

 It is not clear where on the BMI scale the threshold for overweight and obese should be set.
 Because of this, the standards have varied over the past few decades.
-Between 1980 and 2000 the U.S. Dietary Guidelines have defined overweight at a variety of levels ranging from a BMI of 24.9 to 27.1.
+Between 1980 and 2000 the U.S. Dietary Guidelines defined "overweight" at a variety of levels ranging from a BMI of 24.9 to 27.1.
 In 1985, the National Institutes of Health (NIH) consensus conference recommended that overweight BMI be set at a BMI of 27.8 for men and 27.3 for women.

 In 1998, an NIH report concluded that a BMI over 25 is overweight and a BMI over 30 is obese.
 In the 1990s the World Health Organization (WHO) decided that a BMI of 25 to 30 should be considered overweight and a BMI over 30 is obese, the standards the NIH set.
 This became the definitive guide for determining if someone is overweight.

 One study found that the vast majority of people labelled 'overweight' and 'obese' according to current definitions do not in fact face any meaningful increased risk for early death.
 In a quantitative analysis of several studies, involving more than 600,000 men and women, the lowest mortality rates were found for people with BMIs between 23 and 29; most of the 25–30 range considered 'overweight' was not associated with higher risk.

 Alternatives

 Corpulence index (exponent of 3)

-The corpulence index uses an exponent of 3 rather than 2.
+The corpulence index, also known as the triponderal mass index (TMI), uses an exponent of 3 rather than 2.
 The corpulence index yields valid results even for very short and very tall people, which is a problem with BMI.
 For example, a 152.4 cm tall person at an ideal body weight of 48 kg gives a normal BMI of 20.74 and CI of 13.6, while a 200 cm tall person with a weight of 100 kg gives a BMI of 24.84, very close to an overweight BMI of 25, and a CI of 12.4, very close to a normal CI of 12.

 New BMI (exponent of 2.5)

 A study found that the best exponent E for predicting the fat percent would be between 2 and 2.5 in $\text{mass}/\text{height}^E$.

-An exponent of 5/2 or 2.5 was proposed by Quetelet in the 19th century:
+An exponent of or 2.5 was proposed by Quetelet in the 19th century: